 Ingredients

-• 2 medium white onions, roughly sliced – Split it in to 2 groups.
+- 2 medium white onions, roughly sliced – divided

-• 1 lb tomatoes, cut in to wedges – Split it in to 2 groups.
+- 1 lb tomatoes, cut into wedges – divided

 Instructions

-2. In a cooking pan, heat cooking oil on high heat.
-Add garlic, half of the tomatoes and half of the onions.
-Stir fry for about 2 minutes.
+- Sauté Aromatics: In a large pan, heat oil over high heat.
+Add garlic, half of the onions, half of the tomatoes, and blanched beef (if using chunks).
+Stir fry 2 minutes.

 Nutrition Information: